Webhooks

 reference

 Mender supports Webhooks to send data to third-party systems.
-With this mechanism, it's possible to notify external applications about device lifecycle events.
-This helps you avoid polling and manual synchronization between Mender and other systems.
+With this mechanism, it's possible to notify external applications about device lifecycle and inventory changed events.
+This eliminates the need for manual polling and synchronization, allowing for efficient handling of device-related events as well as advanced integration possibilities.

 Prerequisites